mlgwynne/music/README.md

 <br>
 <br>
 ### How to run:
   -  Linux: requires python, pygame, eyed3, and gtk things to be installed.
-THing still may not work though.
+THings still may not work though.
   -  Windows: run under WSL or MINGW, hopefully stuff works
   -  MacOS: I don't know, I think macports is a thing maybe
 <br>